Kostadin-Krastev/Study/Git-commands.md

 ## Merge branches

+### fast-forward merge

 - Switch to the branch you want to merge into (usually main or master) **git switch** <main_branch_name>
 - Merge the other branch into the current branch:
   **git merge** <other_branch_name>

+Type of merge that occurs when there is a direct path from the current branch to the branch being merged.
+If no new commits have been added to main branch since the branch feature was created, then main can be fast-forwarded to commit.

+Characteristics of Fast-Forward Merge:

+- No merge commit is created.
+- History is linear and cleaner.
+- Happens when the target branch is an ancestor of the source branch.
+- Often used when working alone or when clean history is preferred.

 ---